Reviews Communities Blog FAQ Services Contact

 Key factors to evaluate:

-Follow a structured plan from pricing through closing so you maximize leverage when buyers compete.
+Follow this 10-step structured plan from pricing through closing to maximize your leverage when buyers compete in the Bay Park market.

 1) Clarify goals and timing.
 Target the late February to early March window when buyer activity spikes.
 Your seasonal strategy matters because days on market are 25 on average, and a fast early result typically yields the best net.